jianwen-android/notes-sst-/English/Situational Writing.md

 ## Look at the infographic

-- depending on the requirements and what you need to write,
+- depending on the requirements and what you need to write

 ### Extract information

+- bring in qualities/skills/ideas/any other sub points
-- expand on ideas with clear examples
+	- expand on them with clear personal examples
+	- explain how your examples are relevant